randreu28/infrastructure-mastery/README.md

 ### C4 diagrams

-For those unfamiliar with the [C4 model](https://c4model.com/), the C4 model consists of a set of hierarchical diagrams (system Context, Containers, Components, and Code).
-The creation of these diagrams follows a certain methodology and is used to provide clarity to a team of engineers on what and how to go about the creation of a complex computer system.
+For those unfamiliar with the [C4 model](https://c4model.com/), the C4 model consists of a set of hierarchical diagrams (System **C**ontext, **C**ontainers, **C**omponents, and **C**ode).
+The creation of these diagrams follows a certain methodology and is used to provide clarity to a team of engineers on what to do and how to go about the creation of a complex computer system.

 These are the models: